TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-12-27-how-to-convert-all-your-symfony-service-configs-to-autodiscovery.md

 +        resource: ../vendor/symplify/package-builder/src
 ```

-Ops, **the last case should not be converted** - all 3rd party classes are better left explicit since we almost never register them all and they're handled by their own config/bundle:
+Ops, the last case should not be converted - **all 3rd party classes have to be explicit** since they're handled by their own config/bundle in `/vendor`:

 ```yaml
 services: